-Sathya Sankaran is a tactical urbanist with 10 years of experience in civic activism and mobility interventions.
-He is an avid cyclist making office commutes of up to 40 km by bicycle across the city and rides for recreation in the weekends.
-He has been working towards a sustainable vision for Bengaluru, campaigning for solutions around Urban Planning, Urban Governance, Non Motorised Transport & Public Transport.
-He has been instrumental in Cycle Day and Commuter Rail campaigns and is currently championing policy interventions like Unified Metropolitan Transport Authority and Non Motorised Transport policy.
-With 20 years of background in technology he is a Computer Science Graduate and a Post Graduate student of Public Policy.
-Sathya plans to focus on bringing together experts and cycling enthusiasts.
-To begin with, he would reach out to all the contestants and encourage their participation in the movement.
-That apart, he would focus on creating awareness among school students.
+My name is Sathya Sankaran.
+I have 10 years of experience in civic activism and mobility interventions.
+I am an avid cyclist, making office commutes of up to 40 km by bicycle across the city and recreational cycling on the weekends.
+I have been working towards a sustainable vision for Bengaluru, campaigning for solutions around Urban Planning, Urban Governance, Non Motorised Transport & Public Transport.
+I have been instrumental in Cycle Day and Commuter Rail campaigns and currently championing policy interventions like Unified Metropolitan Transport Authority and Non Motorised Transport policy.
+With 20 years of background in technology I am a Computer Science Graduate and a Post Graduate student of Public Policy.
+I plan to focus on bringing together experts and cycling enthusiasts.
+To begin with, I would reach out to all the contestants and encourage their participation in the movement.
+I would focus on creating awareness among school students.
 The idea is to approach schools and teach students subjects such as physics, health and civics through cycling.
-Sathya Sankaran is aware of the need to bring various stakeholders to the table to increase the number of cyclists in the city.
-On his first task as Bicycle Mayor, he hopes to bring together the other nominees who had applied for the role and those working in the field, to actively improve the cycling culture in the city to form a Council for Change.
+I am aware of the need to bring various stakeholders to the table to increase the number of cyclists in the city.
+On my first task as Bicycle Mayor, I hope to bring together the other nominees who have applied for the role and those working in the field, to actively improve the cycling culture in the city to form a Council for Change.

 To invert the mobility pyramid and achieve a critical mass of people cycling and walking.
 The congestion-pollution complex is a man made disaster to both climate and natural resources of the planet.
 This can be reversed only by reduction in demand for motor vehicles by the people.
 In the long run I would like to see the urban built form in the city become a more dense, enjoyable place with lots of people to people commerce enabled by green open spaces, walking, cycling and public transport.